Instagram Tips & Strategies

 • Arrow: Great for pointing things out.

-• Highlighter: A semi-transparent brush, perfect for underlining text or adding a touch of color without obscuring the image behind it.
+• Highlighter: A semi-transparent brush, perfect for underlining text or adding a touch of color.

 • Neon Pen: Adds a glowing effect to your doodles.

-• Eraser: Use this to clean up mistakes or to create cool "reveal" effects (more on that later).
+• Eraser: Use this to clean up mistakes or to create cool "reveal" effects.

 4. Set the Mood with Filters (The Sparkle Icons)

 Swipe left or right on your photo or video before adding other elements to apply different native color filters.
-For more dynamic options, tap the sparkles icon at the top to browse Instagram’s massive library of augmented reality (AR) effects.
-You can find everything from subtle beauty filters to full-blown interactive games.
+For more dynamic options, tap the sparkles icon at the top to browse Instagram’s massive library of augmented reality effects.

 Strategies for Telling Better "Little Stories"